Who we are:

 - Helping communities create 200,000 homes for individuals and families who did not have one;

-- Bringing hope to thousands who thought they would live on the streets or reside in institutions forever;
+- Bringing hope to thousands who thought they would live on the streets or reside in institutions; and

-Not only has CSH proven supportive housing works and changes the lives of individuals facing acute disabilities, complex medical and mental conditions, substance use disorders and economic barriers, we have done so while creating a family of nationally recognized experts who stay committed to our organization and mission throughout their careers.
+Not only has CSH proven supportive housing works and changes the lives of individuals, families and communities, we have done so while creating a family of nationally recognized experts who stay committed to our organization and mission throughout their careers.
 We attract talented professionals, offer competitive salaries with benefits, generous family leave and PTO, and fully embrace the philosophy that a sustainable work-life balance is desirable and achievable.
-With the aim of attracting good people who possess the confidence and drive to get the job done, CSH is now accepting applications for a Senior Program Manager (SPM) to work with our Ohio team.
+With the aim of attracting good people who possess the confidence and drive to get the job done, CSH is now accepting applications for a Senior Program Manager to work with our Indiana team.

 Why we need you:

 CSH is seeking a professional strong in project management, setting priorities and who works well independently within a multi-disciplinary team environment.
-If you demonstrate these skills and have experience with permanent housing and services models for vulnerable populations, CSH needs you.
+If you demonstrate these skills and have experience with housing and service models for vulnerable populations, CSH needs you.